-Students are able to apply the principles of human resource management to different situations
+KRD 4.1c Students must be able to apply the principles of human resource management to different situations

-KR 4.2.
-The curriculum must include content related to quality management of food and nutrition services.
+KRD 4.2 The curriculum must include content related to quality management of food and nutrition services.

-Students are able to apply safety principles related to food, personnel and consumers.
+KRD 4.2a Students must be able to apply safety principles related to food, personnel and consumers.